laninsky/beetles/downsampled_dataset/README.md

 # Version history
 v0.0: the code used in Beetles TBD, where generate_downsampled was first published.

-If you want to cite the specific version of the script you used, I suggest the following:
+If you want to cite the specific version of the script you used, I suggest the following as well as the pub above:
 Alexander, A. 2019. downsampled_dataset vx.x.
 Available from https://github.com/laninsky/beetles/new/master/downsampled_dataset

 This script wouldn't be possible without: